gro-ove/actools/README.md

 # Build notes

- - Some of references were added directly as DLL-files.
-I didn’t use Nuget for all of references because eigher I needed specific libraries locations (this way, I’m able to use 32-bit libraries for 32-bit build and otherwise using simplest .csproj “trick”) or I slightly modified some of them (for example, now JSON-parser works reads numbers starting with “0” according to JSON specifications).
-All these references are located in Library directory, you can get them [here](https://drive.google.com/file/d/0B6GfX1zRa8pOMnVwV1dBV1Z4cjQ/view?usp=drivesdk).
-Or just collect them from scratch, those changes aren’t be very important.

  - I recommend to switch to x86 (or, if you need, x64) platform.
-As far as I can see, most libraries (such as SlimDX, Magick.NET or Awesomium) won’t work with AnyCPU.
+As far as I can see, most libraries (such as SlimDX, Magick.NET or CefSharp) won’t work with AnyCPU.

  - Take AcTools.Internal from [the unpacked version](https://trello.com/c/JoXMYzwx/47-about-avs) (or make your own compatible version, it mostly contains different API codes, addresses and salts for testing checksums).